ratify-project/ratify/docs/reference/gatekeeper-policy-authoring.md

 could control the verification level and scopes applied to specified artifact.
 There could be 2 scenarios needed to pay attention:

-1. If Ratify is running in passthrough execution mode, but users forgot to set up scopes for some repositories/artifacts.
-Then the verification result from notary verifier will be an error saying the policy is missing.
+1. If users forgot to set up scopes for some repositories/artifacts, then the verification result from notary verifier will be an error saying the policy is missing.
 2. If users set the verification level in trust policy to any value except `strict`, then the notary verification result might be a success even though some underlying validation failed.
 Check the verification level provided in notation for more information: [Signature Verification Level](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md#signature-verification-details)